Nathan Gill: Russian connections and bribery charges

-In March 2023, Nation.Cymru revealed that Gill had met multiple meetings with pro-Russian leaders in Ukraine and Moldova that were organised by men accused of being Kremlin agents.
+In March 2023, Nation.Cymru revealed that Gill had had multiple meetings with pro-Russian leaders in Ukraine and Moldova between May and November 2018.
+The meetings had been organised by men accused of being Kremlin agents.
+After returning from these trips, he also became a board member of 112 Ukraine and News One, both of which were shut down by the Ukrainian government.